Skip to main content

 • What disability-related expenses do I want to save for down the road, perhaps in one to three years?
 These are called medium-term expenses.

-• What disability-related expenses do I want to save for in the longer term?
-Example: over the next four years or more.
+• What disability-related expenses do I want to save for in the longer-term, over the next four years or more?
 These are called long-term expenses.

 When thinking of savings, think about your short-term, medium-term and long-term disability-related expenses.
-This can help you decide whether and which of the checking or investment options are right for your IAble account.
+This can help you decide whether the Checking Account Option, the Investment Options or a mix is right for your IAble account.

-When investing, risk tolerance is the degree to which an investor is comfortable with his or her money fluctuating with the changes in the market.
+When investing, risk tolerance is the degree to which you are comfortable with your money fluctuating with the changes in the market.

 • Someone with a low risk tolerance would most likely invest in conservative options where there is little to no fluctuation in the initial investment and earnings.
 This would aim to ensure the initial investment is preserved and often results in very little interest earned.